 Receivables: Receivables are stated at the present value of their estimated future cash flows.
 The discounts on these amounts is computed using an appropriate interest rate applicable to the year in which those promises are received.
 Amortization of the discounts is included in "contributions" in the accompanying statements of activities and changes in net assets.
+Receivables are expected to be collected within one year.
 Receivables are reviewed for collectability and reserves for uncollected amounts are established when needed.
 Management evaluates collectability based upon the Foundation's review of current receivables, historical experience, and management's evaluation.
-There was no allowance for doubtful accounts at December 31, 2021 and 2020.
+There was no allowance for doubtful accounts at December 31, 2022 and 2021.
 Recoveries of amounts previously written off are recorded as revenue at the time such amounts are collected.